ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 .. [#] Or even better software requirements document, if any of such exists.
 Otherwise this is a great opportunity to prepare one.
 .. [#] To better understand this term, think about a movie industry: if a scene movie makers are going to film is potentially dangerous and unsafe
        for the leading actor, his place is taken over by a stunt double.
-.. [#] A real pity if you have missed this show.
-.. [#] and eventually is killing him with a gun.
-But not here, sorry if we disapoint you.
+.. [#] And eventually is killing him with a gun.
+At least in a TV show.
 .. [#] You may ask: *isn't it silly?* No, in fact it isn't.
 Validation of input parameters is one of the most important tasks during testing.